Astronomical ceiling of Senenmut's Tomb: Discovery

 of the Metropolitan Museum of Art.

 The unfinished tomb is entered via a steep descending stairway starting in a quarry.
 This is 90m long and gives access to three successive chambers under the Mortuary Temple of Hatshepsut.
 Whether this was done to deliberately place his tomb in the precincts of Hatshepsut's temple or to reach better quality sandstone is not known.
 The unearthing of the 10x12 ft. chamber known as Chamber A yielded the two panels of what is now referred to as the Egyptian Celestial Diagram.

 The ceiling and wall carvings are particularly well preserved as due to the Tarawan chalk into which they were carved.
+They were painted in the Amduat style that was common at the time.

 Celestial Diagram

 The Celestial Diagram consisted of a northern and a southern panel which depicted circumpolar constellations in the form of discs; each divided into 24 sections suggesting a 24-hour time period, lunar cycles, and sacred deities of Egypt.
 Of the constellations present on the diagram, the only certainly identifiable was Meskhetyu with the Big Dipper because of the difficulty that arises when an attempt is made to match modern day constellations with the depictions made thousands of years ago by the ancient Egyptians.